zigai/qbittorrent-sync/README.md

     "tags": []
 }
 ```
-# Usage:
+## Usage:

-### As CLI:
+### As a Command Line Interface:
+**NOTE**:
-NOTE: When importing the script will try to convert torrent paths to unix paths by default.
-You can overwrite this behaviour when using this script as a Python package.
+The script will attempt to convert torrent paths from Windows to Unix paths by default.
+It will map Windows drives to /mnt/. ``` eg. "D:\folder\file.torrent" to "/mnt/d/folder/file.torrent" ```.
+This can be changed by using the script as a Python package and defining a custom function to transform paths.

 ```
 usage: qbittorrent_sync.py [-h] [-host HOST] [-port PORT] [-username USERNAME] [-password PASSWORD] action path

-Sync qBittorrent data between multiple OSs
+Sync qBitTorrent information between various operating system installations.

 positional arguments:
   action              import/export